Regional Policies And Comparative Advantage

-Edited by Börje Johansson, Professor of Economics, Jönköping International Business School, Jönköping University, Jönköping and Director, CESIS (Centre of Excellence for Science and Innovation Studies), Royal Institute of Technology, Stockholm, Sweden, Charlie Karlsson, Jönköping International Business School, Sweden, Blekinge Institute of Technology, Sweden and University of Southern Denmark and Roger R. Stough, University Professor, Associate Dean for Research and Director, International Center for Regulatory Science, School of Public Policy, George Mason University, Arlington, Virginia, US
+Edited by Börje Johansson, Professor of Economics, Jönköping International Business School, Jönköping University, Jönköping and Director, CESIS (Centre of Excellence for Science and Innovation Studies), Royal Institute of Technology, Stockholm, Sweden, Charlie Karlsson, Jönköping International Business School, Sweden, Blekinge Institute of Technology, Sweden and University of Southern Denmark and Roger R. Stough, School of Policy, Government and International Affairs, George Mason University, US

 |2002 544 pp Hardback 978 1 84064 834 8